-2024 Information and Digital Technology Course Descriptor ICT30120 Certificate III in Information Technology RTO - Department of Education - 90333, 90222, 90072, 90162
+2025 Information and Digital Technology Course Descriptor ICT30120 Certificate III in Information Technology

-This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
-Notification of variations will be made in due time with minimal disruption or disadvantage.
+This information may change due to the Training Package and NSW Education Standards Authority (NESA) updates.
+Notification of variations will be made in due time with minimal impact.